An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Method

-\paragraph{Analysis Protocol} We developed our initial analysis protocol from related work~\cite{huaman-21-technical-issues, amft-23-recover-mfa, buettner-23-rba-fallback,wiefling-19-rba-in-the-wild} and discussions among the team while jointly analyzing \gls{pwc} and \gls{pwr} processes.
-Our protocol aims to focus on attributes that help us evaluate the user experience, automation capabilities, and security implications.

-After the evaluation of the first ten websites, we improved and expanded the protocol to a total of 32 attributes.
-To minimize data collection errors and facilitate reproducibility, we used a custom-built form for data collection.
-We recorded our screens while analyzing the \gls{pwc} and \gls{pwr} processes on the websites (see~Figure~\ref{fig:coding-form} in Appendix~\ref{app:coding_form}).
-Our implementation of the analysis protocol can be found in the replication package.

-\begin{sloppypar} The final protocol checks multiple attributes depending on whether it is a \gls{pwc} or \gls{pwr} process (see Table~\ref{tab:analysis_protocoll}).
+\textbf{Protocol.} We developed our initial analysis protocol based on related work~\cite{huaman-21-technical-issues, amft-23-recover-mfa, buettner-23-rba-fallback, wiefling-19-rba-in-the-wild} and discussions among the team while jointly analyzing \gls{pwc} and \gls{pwr} processes.
+Our protocol focuses on attributes that help us evaluate the user experience, automation capabilities, and security implications.
+After evaluating the first 10 websites, we refined and expanded the protocol to include 32 attributes.
+To minimize data-collection errors and facilitate reproducibility, we used a custom-built form.
+We recorded our screens while analyzing the \gls{pwc} and \gls{pwr} processes on the websites.
+Our implementation of the analysis protocol is available in the replication package.
+The final protocol checks multiple attributes depending on whether it is a \gls{pwc} or \gls{pwr} process (see Table~\ref{tab:analysis_protocoll}).
 We started with the login form, as a login is often required to change a password.
 The form also typically allows the start of a \gls{pwr} process.
-We analyzed automation capabilities, e.g., various HTML attributes and security measures deployed by the service, e.g., \gls{rba}, or the presence of a password strength meter.
-We also evaluated website feedback and notifications for a successful password change or reset, e.g., by email or SMS.
-In addition, we analyzed if and how websites implement the ``.well-known'' W3C draft for password change by appending ``/.well-known/change-password'' to the domains in our sample. \end{sloppypar}
+We analyzed automation capabilities, e.g., various HTML attributes and security measures deployed by the service, e.g., RBA, or the presence of a password strength meter.
+We also evaluated website feedback and notifications for successful password updates, such as those sent by email or SMS.
+In addition, we analyzed whether and how websites implement the well-known URL for changing passwords W3C draft by appending \texttt{/.well-known/change-password} to the domains.\\